SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 }
 ```

 `HystrixCommands` are stateful objects.
 Once they have been run, they can no longer be reused.
-If you want to run a command again, you must create another instance (for example, `new MyCommand()`) and call one of the execute methods again.
+If you want to run a command again, you must create another instance (for example, `new MyCommand()`) and call one of the execute methods again as illustrated in the Use Command section below.

-### Command Settings
+### Configuring Hystrix Commands

 Each Hystrix command that you define can be individually configured by using normal .NET configuration services.
 You can specify everything from thread pool sizes and command time-outs to circuit-breaker thresholds.

-For each of the possible Hystrix settings, there are four levels of precedence that are followed and applied by the framework:
+For each of the possible Hystrix settings listed below, there are four levels of configuration and precedence that are followed and applied by the framework:

-1. `Fixed global command settings`: The defaults for all Hystrix commands.
+1. `Fixed global command settings`: These settings specify defaults for all Hystrix commands.
 Used if nothing else is specified.
-1. `Configured global command settings`: Settings in application configuration.
-Overrides fixed global settings for all Hystrix commands.
+1. `Configured global command settings`: These settings are specified in an application configuration and overrides fixed global settings for all Hystrix commands.
-1. `Command settings specified in code`: Specified in the constructor of your Hystrix command.
-Applies to that specific instance.
+1. `Command settings specified in code`: Can be specified in the constructor of your Hystrix command and only applies to that specific instance.
-1. `Configured command specific settings`: Specified in application configuration for named commands.
-Applies to all instances created with that name.
+1. `Configured command specific settings`: Are specified in an applications configuration and are specifice for 'named' command.
+Applies to all command instances created with that name.

-All Hystrix command settings should be prefixed with `Hystrix:Command:`.
+All Hystrix command configuration settings should be prefixed with `Hystrix:Command:`.

 `Configured global command settings` should be prefixed with `Hystrix:Command:default:`.
-The following example configures the default timeout for all commands to be 750 milliseconds:
+The following example illustrates a setting that sets the default timeout for all commands to be 750 milliseconds:

 `Hystrix:Command:default:Execution:Isolation:Thread:TimeoutInMilliseconds=750`

-To configure the settings for a command in code, use `HystrixCommandOptions` from the `Steeltoe.CircuitBreaker.HystrixBase` package.
+To configure `Command settings specifed in code`, use `HystrixCommandOptions` from the `Steeltoe.CircuitBreaker.HystrixBase` package.

-All configured command-specific settings, as described earlier in #4, should be prefixed with `Hystrix:Command:HYSTRIX_COMMAND_KEY:`, where `HYSTRIX_COMMAND_KEY` is the `Name` of the command.
+All `configured command-specific settings`, as described earlier in #4, should be prefixed with `Hystrix:Command:HYSTRIX_COMMAND_KEY:`, where `HYSTRIX_COMMAND_KEY` is the `Name` of the command.
 The following example configures the timeout for the Hystrix command with a name of `sample` to be 750 milliseconds:

 `Hystrix:Command:sample:Execution:Isolation:Thread:TimeoutInMilliseconds=750`

 The following set of tables specifies all of the possible settings by category.

->The settings described in the next section follow the Netflix Hystrix implementation closely.
+>The settings described in the next sections follow the Netflix Hystrix implementation closely.
 Consequently, you should read the [Configuration section](https://github.com/Netflix/Hystrix/wiki/Configuration) on the Netflix Hystrix wiki for more detail on each setting and how it affects Hystrix command operations.

-#### Execution
+#### Execution Settings

 The following table describes the settings that control how the HystrixCommand's `RunAsync()` method runs: